Effective Date: November 13, 2023

 California Consumers have the right to exercise certain privacy rights under the CCPA.
 California Consumers may exercise these rights via an authorized agent who meets the agency requirements of the CCPA.
 Any request you submit to us is subject to an identification and residency verification process (“Verifiable Consumer Request”).
 We will not fulfill your CCPA request unless you have provided sufficient information for us to reasonably verify you are the Consumer about whom we collected PI.

-Unless you have provided us with your email address (such as by signing up for an account on the Service), we will be unable to verify your identity to fulfill a request to know or delete.
-As a result, to exercise your rights to know and delete, we must be able to verify your identity as the owner of the email address and/or DFH account that is associated with your request.
+Unless you have provided us with your email address (such as by signing up for an account on the Service), we will be unable to verify your identity to fulfill a request to know, delete, or correct.
+As a result, to exercise certain CCPA rights, such as your rights to know, delete, or correct, we must be able to verify your identity as the owner of the email address and/or DFH account that is associated with your request.
 We may not be able to fulfill your request until we can do so.
 In general, we verify identity by confirming that you are the owner of the email address.
 We reserve the right to ask you to provide additional information in order to help verify your identity.

 Some personal information we maintain about Consumers is not sufficiently associated with a Consumer for us to be able to verify that it is a particular Consumer’s personal information (e.g., clickstream data tied only to a pseudonymous browser ID).
 As required by the CCPA, we do not include that personal information in response to Verifiable Consumer Requests.
 If we cannot comply with a request, we will explain the reasons in our response.